 8th-Grade Family Night and Open House

-Students entering 9th grade at Wilson in the Fall of 2017 are invited to attend our 8th-Grade Spring Campus Visit on March 3rd, 2017.
+Students entering 9th grade at Wilson in the Fall of 2017 are invited to attend our 8th-Grade Spring Campus Visit on March 23rd, 2017 (this event was originally scheduled for March 3).
 Incoming Freshmen will attend a pep assembly, take a walking tour of the campus, and meet with counselors to receive their forecasting forms for completion at home with input from their parents.

 Students attending Robert Gray, Jackson, and Odyssey will bring home permission forms for the Spring Campus Visit.
 If your 8th-grader attends a school other than the ones listed above, email us your rsvp.
 We will send you a permission form with additional details on sign-in and pick-up.

 Counselors visit Gray, Jackson, PJA and Odyssey in March and April to collect forecasting materials and meet with students (see the calendar for details).
 Incoming Freshmen: if you attend a school other than Gray, Jackson or Odyssey, you may attend special session on Saturday, February 18, at 11:30am in the Wilson Library.
 This is a time for you to meet with counselors and complete the forecasting process for freshman year courses.
 Note: this event has been rescheduled.